Bias Rating: LEAST BIASED

 Founded in 1998, Ars Technica is a technology news and information website.
-It publishes news, reviews, and guides on issues such as computer hardware and software, science, technology policy, and video games.
-The current editor is Ken Fisher.
+It publishes news, reviews, and guides on computer hardware and software, science, technology policy, and video games.

 Funded by / Ownership

-Ars Technica is owned by Conde Naste, which is an American mass media company founded in 1909 by Condé Montrose Nast, based in New York City and owned by Advance Publications.
-They own 18 brands including Allure, Architectural Digest, Backchannel, Bon Appétit, Condé Nast Traveler, Epicurious, Glamour, Golf Digest, GQ, Pitchfork, Self, Teen Vogue, The New Yorker, Vanity Fair, Vogue, and Wired.
+Ars Technica is owned by Conde Naste, an American mass media company founded in 1909 by Condé Montrose Nast, based in New York City, and owned by Advance Publications.
+They own 18 brands, including Allure, Architectural Digest, Backchannel, Bon Appétit, Condé Nast Traveler, Epicurious, Glamour, Golf Digest, GQ, Pitchfork, Self, Teen Vogue, The New Yorker, Vanity Fair, Vogue, and Wired.
 Revenue is derived from advertising and subscription sales.

 Analysis / Bias

-In review, Ars Technica primarily covers technology news, but also covers politics as it relates to the industry.
-When covering tech news there is moderate use of sensational headlines such as this My browser, the spy: How extensions slurped up browsing histories from 4M users.
+In review, Ars Technica primarily covers technology news and politics related to the industry.
+There is the moderate use of sensational headlines such as this My browser, the spy: How extensions slurped up browsing histories from 4M users when covering tech news.
 This story is accurately and appropriately sourced.
-Under their “Policy” tab they report on political news as it relates to technology.
-Here you will also find moderately sensational headlines that is also well sourced and factual: Turkey crosses “red line,” gets booted from F-35 partnership.
-When covering USA politics, Ars Technica again sticks to factual reporting such as this: Trump proposes a government-run TV news network to counter CNN.
+Under their “Policy” tab, they report on political news related to technology.
+Here, you will also find moderately sensational headlines that are well-sourced and factual: Turkey crosses “red line,” getting booted from F-35 partnership.
+When covering USA politics, Ars Technica again sticks to accurate reporting such as this: Trump proposes a government-run TV news network to counter CNN.